-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and in compliance with the requirements of the Companies Act, 2015.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as required by the Fiji Institute of Accountants and in compliance with the requirements of the Companies Act, 2015.

 (c) Comparatives

 Where necessary, amounts relating to prior years have been reclassified to facilitate comparison and achieve consistency in disclosure with current year amounts.